13. Equalizing Difference Model#

 We suppose that \(R, \gamma_h, \gamma_c, T\) and also \(w_0^h\) are fixed parameters.

-We start by noting that the pure equalizing difference model asserts that the college-high-school wage gap \(\phi\) solves an “equalizing” equation that sets the present value not going to college equal to the present value of going go college:
+We start by noting that the pure equalizing difference model asserts that the college-high-school wage gap \(\phi\) solves an “equalizing” equation that sets the present value not going to college equal to the present value of going to college:

 \[ h_0 = c_0 - D \]